 Gains and losses on financial assets and liabilities held for trading shall be broken down by type of instrument; each item of the breakdown shall be the net realised and unrealised amount (gains minus losses) of the financial instrument.

 Gains and losses from foreign currency trading on the spot market, excluding exchange of foreign notes and coins, shall be included as trading gains and losses.
-Gains and losses from precious metal trading or derecognition and re-measurement shall not be included in trading gains and losses but in ‘Other operating income’ or ‘Other operating expense’ in accordance with paragraph 316 of this Part.
+Gains and losses from precious metal trading or derecognition and re-measurement shall not be included in trading gains and losses but in ‘Other operating income’ or ‘Other operating expense’ if the investment in these non-financial assets is considered as an institution’s main business activity, otherwise they are reported in ‘Other income or (-) expenses on investing non-financial assets’.
+These amounts correspond to the ones reported in template F 45.03.

 The item ‘Of which: economic hedges with use of the fair value option’ shall include only gains and losses on credit derivatives measured at fair value through profit or loss and used to manage the credit risk of all or part of a financial instrument that is designated at fair value through profit or loss at that occasion in accordance with IFRS 9.6.7.
 Gains or losses due to the reclassification of financial assets out of the amortised cost accounting portfolio and into the fair value through profit or loss accounting portfolio or into the held for trading portfolio (IFRS 9.5.6.2) shall be reported in ‘Of which: gains and losses due to the reclassification of assets at amortised cost’.

+199i.
+The item ‘Of which: client revenues’ is defined as the part of ‘Gains or losses on financial assets and liabilities held for trading and trading financial assets and trading financial liabilities’, which is (i) a retained portion of or a mark-up on the bid/ask-spread, generated from market making or trading activities on behalf of external clients, (ii) prime services revenues or (iii) underwriting fees charged by the bank on a debt underwriting or a debt issuance by a corporate client.
+Client revenues as defined above do not include any items reported as “Fee and commission income” in template F 02.00 row 0200.
+Further, Gains or losses due to changes in fair value caused by movements in market prices shall not be included in the client revenues.

 Gains or losses on financial assets and liabilities held for trading and trading financial assets and trading financial liabilities by risk (16.4)